galaxyproject/galaxy-hub/content/events/gcc2024/abstracts/index.md

 ## Poster details

-**Posters should fit within a 1.1m x 1.1m (44" x 44") space**.
+**Posters should fit within a 96cm wide and 110cm heigh (37" x 44") space, or A0
+paper format.**.
 Supplies for hanging posters are provided during the poster sessions.
 You must bring a printed poster to the conference; there will be no opportunity to print at the conference or for the organizers to print your poster.

 If you do not want to travel with a poster, here are a couple of companies in Brno that will print posters.
 Check with them about the timelines by when they